Judge to rule on dismissing most serious charge in U.S. WikiLeaks trial

 Marshall has testified that Manning told her: "I would be shocked if you were not telling your kids about me in 10 to 15 years from now."

-The defense rested on July 10.
+The defence rested on July 10.
 The trial is slated to run through August 23.

 (Editing by Tim Gaynor and Xavier Briand)